G-dark/Proyecto1_Backend_Bookstore/README.md

 _A guide on how to install the tools needed for running the project._

-You should have a mongoDB installed previously if not you can install it in https://www.mongodb.com/docs/manual/administration/install-community/
+You should have mongoDB installed previously if not you can install it in [installatio Mongo] (https://www.mongodb.com/docs/manual/administration/install-community/)

 ## Installation